idvoretskyi/minikube-kvm/README.md

 To have an ability to manage the Kubernetes cluster, we have to install [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), the Kubernetes CLI tool.

-The more natural way to install it - download the pre-built binary and move it to the directory under the \$PATH.
+The natural way to install it - download the pre-built binary and move it to the directory under the \$PATH.

 ```shell
 curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl \